playframework/playframework/documentation/manual/detailedTopics/production/ProductionHeroku.md

 1. [Install the Heroku Toolbelt](https://toolbelt.heroku.com)
 2. [Sign up for a Heroku account](https://id.heroku.com/signup)

-There are two method of deployment to Heroku:
+There are two methods of deployment to Heroku:

 *  Pushing to a remote [Git repository](https://devcenter.heroku.com/articles/deploying-scala).
 *  Using the [sbt-heroku plugin](https://devcenter.heroku.com/articles/deploying-scala-and-play-applications-with-the-heroku-sbt-plugin).